TS404/AlignStat/README.md

 AlignStat: A tool for the statistical comparison of alternative multiple sequence alignments
 =======================

->Thomas M A Shafee, Ira R Cooke, Marilyn A Anderson
+>Thomas M A Shafee, Ira R Cooke

 >Department of Biochemistry, La Trobe Institute for Molecular Science, La Trobe University, Melbourne, Australia
 >College of Science, Health and Engineering, La Trobe University, Melbourne, Australia